By Abby Vinas

 What Moisturizer Is Best For Me?

 When shopping for a new moisturizer, it’s easy to be overwhelmed by how many options there are.
 How do you know which one to pick?
-The best place to start is by first identifying your skin type and using it to determine which moisturizer will be most effective for you.
+You can simplify your skincare and makeup routine by using Primed & Ready, a 2-in-1 deeply hydrating primer that doubles as an everyday moisturizer.
+But the most important thing to keep in mind is your skin type and using it to determine which moisturizer will be most effective for you.

 If you have oily skin, you may be wondering “My skin is already oily, do I even need to moisturize?”
 In short, the answer is yes.
 Those with oily skin may think the solution is to do everything they can do to dry out their skin, but doing so will only trigger it to overproduce oil to compensate.
 If you have oily or acne-prone skin, a gel or other lightweight moisturizer will be the best choice.

 Our Hydrate Skin Smoothie is a non-comedogenic, lightweight moisturizer that softens and hydrates the skin without leaving it greasy or sticky.
 Hydrate is designed for oily to normal skin types and is packed with botanicals such as licorice root, argan, olive, and our signature ingredient, Floralux.
 Floralux is a smart form of chlorophyll clinically proven to help reduce redness and hyperpigmentation, even skin tone and texture, and boost production of collagen and elastin.
 Argan and olive are known for their hydration benefits while licorice root helps soothe and reduce the appearance of red, blotchy skin.